-- Communicating with classmates about problem sets' problems in English (or some other spoken language). - Discussing the course's material with others in order to understand it better. - Helping a classmate identify a bug in his or her code at Office Hours, elsewhere, or even online, as by viewing, compiling, or running his or her code, even on your own computer. - Incorporating snippets of code that you find online or elsewhere into your own code, provided that those snippets are not themselves solutions to assigned problems and that you cite the snippets' origins. - Reviewing past semesters' quizzes and solutions thereto. - Sending or showing code that you've written to someone, possibly a classmate, so that he or she might help you identify and fix a bug. - Sharing snippets of your own code online so that others might help you identify and fix a bug. - Turning to the web or elsewhere for instruction beyond the course's own, for references, and for solutions to technical difficulties, but not for outright solutions to problem set's problems or your own final project. - Whiteboarding solutions to problem sets with others using diagrams or pseudocode but not actual code. - Working with (and even paying) a tutor to help you with the course, provided the tutor does not do your work for you.
+- Communicating with classmates about problems in English (or some other spoken language). - Discussing the course's material with others in order to understand it better. - Helping a classmate identify a bug in his or her code, such as by viewing, compiling, or running his or her code, even on your own computer. - Incorporating snippets of code that you find online or elsewhere into your own code, provided that those snippets are not themselves solutions to assigned problems and that you cite the snippets' origins. - Reviewing past years' quizzes, tests, and solutions thereto. - Sending or showing code that you've written to someone, possibly a classmate, so that he or she might help you identify and fix a bug. - Sharing snippets of your own solutions to problems online so that others might help you identify and fix a bug or other issue. - Turning to the web or elsewhere for instruction beyond the course's own, for references, and for solutions to technical difficulties, but not for outright solutions to problems or your own final project. - Whiteboarding solutions to problems with others using diagrams or pseudocode but not actual code. - Working with (and even paying) a tutor to help you with the course, provided the tutor does not do your work for you.